 What you can do: If you're not actively using performance budgets to set thresholds for metrics like page size, start render, and Speed Index, you should start.
-I love this short explainer video that explains how performance budgets work.
+I love this article on how performance budgets work.

 Yes, images make up the bulk of the average page, and you should definitely make sure you're not serving huge unoptimized images to your users.
 But this is one of those low-hanging fruit that's relatively easily addressable.

 What you can do: Find and fix problem images on your pages.

 If you're serving asynchronous versions of your stylesheets and scripts, you need to know that these have the potential to block your pages altogether, because they're major CPU hogs.